suketk/suketk.com/_posts/2022-10-26-preempt-your-excuses.md

 Being accountable to yourself isn’t enough?
 Introduce external accountability by giving your word to someone else.
 It’s incredibly powerful.

 This is the reason I schedule runs with my friends.
-Not only is it a wholesome way to connect, we hype each other up - we don’t give up early.
+Not only is it a wholesome way to connect, but we also hype each other up - we don’t give up early.
 If anything, we push each other to do more.

 ### I’ll Be Back!

-Running isn’t the only place in my life where I use this approach.
+Running isn’t the only place in my life where I use this approach - this [blog]({{site.url}}/quantity-is-quality) and my [business]({{site.url}}/habit-gym) too.
 Here’s another example: I’m going on vacation today, so I’m skipping publishing for a week.

 I may be tempted to extend that break under the guide of “getting settled back in”.
 Right now, I know that’s baloney.
 In the moment though, it might be more convincing.
 To nip it in the bud, I’ll pronounce it here: I’ll be back with a new post on Nov 14.